 Fold in chopped rhubarb.
 Sprinkle with topping

 Bake in the centre of your oven preheated to 350 F until cake tester inserted in centre comes out clean.
-The original recipe says about 1 ¼ hours (using a 9" pan), but I use a 10" and check at 50 minutes.
-It has always been done by 55-60 minutes in my experience.
-Let cool in pan on rack for 5 minutes.
-Remove side of pan.
+The original recipe says about 1 ¼ hours (using a 9" pan).
+I have found that to be WAY too long - but ovens can be finicky, so keep an eye on this.
+Using a 9" pan I took this out at 50 minutes - a nice moist coffee cake.
+Let the cake cool in the pan on a rack for 5 minutes.
+Remove the side of the spring-form pan.
 Serve warm or cool.

 Notes and Tips...